AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings.md

 ## Content Folder {#content-folder}

-Captivate Prime supports private content folders.
+Learning Manager supports private content folders.
 An Administrator can configure private content folders and provide its access to specific custom-authors using Custom Roles.
 Note that Standard Authors (also called as Full Authors) continue to have access to all the content in the account.
 Hence Full Authors have access to all folders and all the content.

 Content Folders can be configured by Administrators.
 Only once configured, content folders become visible to authors and they get an ability to place the content in one or multiple folders.